 Most of our poorest communities have no access to books.
-No wonder then that some 58% of 10 yr olds cannot read for meaning & 29% are completely illiterate.
+No wonder then that some 78% of South African Grade 4 children cannot read for meaning in any language.
 Illiteracy breeds exclusion and perpetuates poverty.
 We build literacy by helping unemployed youth gain skills as literacy tutors and helping them establish and operate community reading clubs - creating safe educational spaces in townships, ones that promote family literacy and a love of reading and help children secure a good future.

 We believe literacy at primary school level is the most cost-effective investment in the fight against poverty &poor educational achievement.
 Our literacy intervention programmes are run in South African schools and provide children who struggle to read with one-on-one attention from a volunteer Reading Helper or youth Literacy Tutor.
 Through consistent literacy input, reading help and fun activities, the children we help don't only learn to read, they fall in love with it.